Soil biology: Nitrogen fixation

 In another part of the nitrogen cycle, the process of nitrogen fixation constantly puts additional nitrogen into biological circulation.
 This is carried out by free-living nitrogen-fixing (diazotroph) bacteria in the soil or water such as Azotobacter and heterocyst-bearing cyanobacteria (blue-green algae), or by those that live in close symbiosis with legumes, such as rhizobia, or with actinorhizal plants, such as Frankia.
 These form colonies in nodules they create on the roots of peas, beans, Casuarina and related flowering plants.
 Nitrogen-fixing bacteria are able to convert nitrogen from the atmosphere into nitrogen-containing organic substances, and thus play a decisive role in incipient soil formation.

 Denitrification

 While nitrogen fixation converts nitrogen from the atmosphere into organic compounds, a series of processes called denitrification returns some amount of nitrogen to the atmosphere.
-Denitrifying bacteria tend to be anaerobes, or facultatively anaerobes (can alter between the oxygen dependent and oxygen independent types of metabolisms), including Achromobacter and Pseudomonas.
+Denitrifying bacteria tend to be anaerobes, or facultatively anaerobes (can altern between the oxygen dependent and oxygen independent types of metabolisms), including Achromobacter and Pseudomonas.
 The denitrification process caused by oxygen-free conditions converts nitrates and nitrites in soil into nitrogen gas or into gaseous compounds such as nitrous oxide or nitric oxide.
 In excess, denitrification can lead to overall losses of available soil nitrogen and subsequent loss of soil fertility.
 An excess of nitrogen fertilizers may cause denitrification in addition to nitrate loss by percolation to the aquifer.
 However, fixed nitrogen may circulate many times between organisms and the soil before denitrification returns it to the atmosphere, as shown by the diagram above illustrating the nitrogen cycle.